 The application cycle for the 2023 - 2024 school year is now closed.
 Applications for the 2024 - 2025 school year will open in Spring 2024.

 Before downloading an application form, please be sure to read the "Grant Application Guidelines" below as well as the Program Guidelines and Requirements.

 Grant Applications and Guidelines

 The Ocean Guardian School program funds projects focused on a current issue(s) affecting local watersheds and/or the ocean while promoting best environmental practices.
-Through a school- or community-based project, schools work to make a difference in the health and protection of their local watersheds, ocean and special ocean areas like national marine sanctuaries.
+Through a school- or community-based project, schools work to make a difference in the health and protection of their local watersheds, ocean and/or special ocean areas like national marine sanctuaries.